We’re on the path to

 LAPHROAIG 10 YEARS OLD: Is it the ‘Marmite’ of single malt Scotch whisky?
 The

-story goes that Laphroaig was at one point the only Scotch available
+story goes that Laphroaig was at one point one of the the only four 'medicinal' Scotch whiskies available

 over-the-counter at pharmacies during US Prohibition because the authorities

-couldn’t believe that anyone would want to drink it.
+couldn’t believe that anyone would want to drink it for pleasure.
 Forget the naysayers; if

 the smoky, peaty style is your thing then this whisky from Islay’s coast – with